-There’s no place in this world for twisted-ass science and flying fucking saucers.
-Time to turn the clock back to when things made sense and were a helluva lot—
+Ain’t got room for twisted-ass science and flying fucking saucers.
+Gotta make things right.
+Turn the clock back to when things made sense and were a helluva lot—

 “Holy fuck!”
 Hensley exclaimed.

-Moretti turned sideways and stared at his partner, not irked this time, but full-on pissed.
+Moretti glared at his partner, not irked this time, but full-on pissed.
 “Asshole, I told you to keep your eyes on the fucking roa—”

 “Go ahead, 597.”